The Worthing HO Racing website is licensed under a Creative Commons Attribution 3.0

 Championship points are awarded from first to thirty-

-Two types of race make up the championship: three team endurance races and one individual sprint race with heats and finals (like on a regular WHO club night).
-Here are the formats we run:
+The AFX Endurance Championship currently consists of four endurance races, but we may include the occasional individual sprint race with heats and finals (like on a regular WHO club night).
+Here are the formats explained:

 Racers are divided into teams of 2, 3 or 4 racers.
 Each team has at least one under-